benjavalero/replacer/technical-design.md

 An important tool feature is listing all the types and subtypes of the existing replacements along with the amount to be reviewed.
 This is a costly query, so we perform it periodically in `ReplacementCountService` and cache the results meanwhile.

 When a new page is indexed, or there have been any modifications, the replacements in the database must be updated. `ReplacementIndexService` offers a method, receiving the list of the new page replacements, which adds the new replacements and marks as obsolete the ones not found in the new list.

-#### Package `dump`

-The class `DumpFinder` is in charge of finding the latest dump available for a given project.

-The dumps are generated monthly and placed in a shared folder in Wikipedia servers.
-This dump folder is structured in sub-folders corresponding to the different wiki-projects, e.g. `eswiki`, which are also structured in sub-folders for each generation date, e.g. `20120120`, containing finally the dump files.
-For instance:

-- `/public/dumps/public`
-  - `enwiki`
-  - `eswiki`
-    - `20200101`
-      - `eswiki-20200101-pages-articles-multistream.xml.bz2`
-      - `eswiki-20200101-pages-articles.xml.bz2`
-      - …
-    - `20191220`
-    - `20191201`
-    - …
-  - `eswikibooks`
-  - …

-The path of the shared folder and the wiki-project ares configured externally.

-The class `DumpManager` checks periodically the latest available dump, and indexes it, by running the job implementing `DumpJob`.

-Note that in the past there were two implementations: one in Spring Batch and another with SAX.
-Currently there is only the last one which give better performance results.

-We have anyway the typical steps:
-- Read: the dump is read and parsed in `DumpHandler`, extracting the pages into `DumpPage`.
-- Process: the processor `DumpPageProcessor` transforms each dump page into a list of replacements to be saved in the database.
-- Write: the writer `DumpWriter` inserts or updates in the database the resulting replacements from the processor.

-There is also a `ReplacementCache` helper to retrieve the replacements in database in chunks in order to compare them to the ones obtained in the processing.

 ### Formatting